 - Articulate a clear research design and methodology.
 We value projects that are well-designed and reflect the highest methodological standards.

-- Provide a clear and appropriate justification for funds to be expended.
+- Provide clear and appropriate justification for funds requested.

 - Full-time Penn State faculty member

 - Primary Investigator must be full-time faculty member; though the project team may consist of others, including students (undergraduate or graduate), part-time faculty, post-docs and professional staff